The UK´s Best Betting Sites Reviewed – Our Ranking of the Top 10 Online Bookies

 Are There Extra Markets & Features?

-As sports betting sites have grown and grown in size and popularity, so too have the types of bets they offer.
+As sports betting sites and gambling have grown and grown in size and popularity, so too have the types of bets they offer.
 Alongside the traditional sports bets, most providers now offer other betting markets, such as politics, finance and entertainment.
 Some operators also have a host of other features designed to enhance the experience and also assist punters when betting.
 The usual live scores and statistics are often combined with form guides, results and tips for example.
 A couple of bookmakers also offer audio commentary where live-streams for a fixture aren’t available, which is a particularly nice touch.

 How Secure Are the Websites?